-Mona previously served as a faculty member and research associate at the University of Pennsylvania.
-Working in the Department of Pulmonary, Allergy and Critical Care at the School of Medicine, she investigated the biochemistry of intracellular signaling pathways in mononuclear phagocytes and uncovered a novel mechanism of monocyte infiltration in the central nervous system of HIV-infected patients.
+Mona Malik earned a PhD from the University of Cambridge after investigating complex mechanisms of chromosomal gene recombination and gene replacement.
+As a faculty member and research associate at the University of Pennsylvania working in the Department of Pulmonary, Allergy and Critical Care at the School of Medicine, she investigated the biochemistry of intracellular signaling pathways in mononuclear phagocytes and uncovered a novel mechanism of monocyte infiltration in the central nervous system of HIV-infected patients.
 Mona’s work in the fields of immunology, anti-cancer therapy and HIV-treatment was published in leading scientific journals.

 - Patent Agent, Hahn Loeser & Parks LLP, 2015-present

 - Technical Advisor & Patent Agent, Husch Blackwell LLP, 2009-15

 - Faculty Member and Research Associate, University of Pennsylvania, Department of Pulmonary, Allergy and Critical Care at the School of Medicine, 2006-09

 - Postdoctoral Research Assistant, St. Jude Children’s Research Hospital, Department of Molecular Pharmacology, 2000-06